 Is London the food capital of the world?
 Or is it Paris?
 Or maybe somewhere in the far east, Tokyo perhaps?
-No, the food capital of the world is, in fact, inside the V&A. Because there’s an entire city made of actual food.
+No, the food capital of the world is, in fact, inside Somerset House.
+Because there’s an entire city made of actual food, gingerbread to be precise.

 If you’ve ever spent an afternoon making Gingerbread houses, hours spent arduously trying to get the icing to stick that pitched roof together without collapsing the entire property, then spare a thought for the guys who came up with this; The Museum of Architecture’s Gingerbread City.
 The annual exhibition brings together architects, designers and engineers to create an entire metropolis constructed entirely of gingerbread.
 The RSJ-free zone is meant to connect the public with architecture, and the best way to do that is appealing to our innate love of gingerbread.